UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Bruins have covered the spread twice this season when favored by 3 points or more (in three chances).

-- UCLA is 3-1 against the spread and 3-1 overall in games when it puts up more than 16.0 points.
+- UCLA is 3-1 against the spread and 3-1 overall this season when the team records more than 16.0 points.

 - The Bruins have three giveaways this season, while the Sun Devils have six takeaways .